Seth MacFarlane: Family Guy

-On July 22, 2007, in an interview with The Hollywood Reporter, MacFarlane announced that he might start work on a feature film, although "nothing's official".
+On July 22, 2007, MacFarlane announced that he might start work on a feature film, although "nothing's official".
 In September 2007, Ricky Blitt gave TV.com an interview confirming that he had already started working on the script.
 Then in TV Week on July 18, 2008, MacFarlane confirmed plans to produce a theatrically released Family Guy feature film sometime "within the next year".
 He came up with an idea for the story, "something that you could not do on the show, which [to him] is the only reason to do a movie".
-He later went on to say he imagines the film to be "an old-style musical with dialogue" similar to The Sound of Music, saying that he would "really be trying to capture, musically, that feel".
+He said he imagines the film to be "an old-style musical with dialogue" similar to The Sound of Music, saying that he would "really be trying to capture, musically, that feel".
 On October 13, 2011, MacFarlane confirmed that a deal for a Family Guy film had been made, and that he would write it with series co-producer Ricky Blitt.
 On November 30, 2012, he confirmed plans for the project.
 The project was put on hold while MacFarlane worked on Ted 2.
 In 2018, Fox announced that a live-action/animated film based on the series is in development.
-MacFarlane stepped away from the series in 2011 to work on Ted and other projects, and has only been associated with the show as a voice actor since then.
+MacFarlane stepped away from the series in 2011 to work on Ted and other projects, and has only worked with the show as a voice actor since.

-Despite its popularity, Family Guy has often been criticized.
+Family Guy has often been criticized.
 The Parents Television Council has been a frequent critic.
 It organized a letter-writing campaign to remove it from Fox's lineup, and filed complaints with the Federal Communications Commission alleging that some of its episodes contained indecent content.
 MacFarlane has responded to the PTC's criticism by saying, among other things: "That's like getting hate mail from Hitler.
 They're literally terrible human beings."

-Family Guy has been cancelled twice, although strong fan support and DVD sales have caused Fox to reconsider.
+Family Guy has been canceled twice, although strong fan support and DVD sales have caused Fox to reconsider.
 MacFarlane mentioned how these cancellations affected the lineup of writers: "One of the positive aspects of Family Guy constantly being pulled off [the air] is that we were always having to restaff writers."

 During its sixth season, episodes of Family Guy and American Dad! were delayed from regular broadcast due to the 2007–2008 Writers Guild of America strike.
 MacFarlane participated in the strike to support the writers, and Fox aired three Family Guy episodes without his permission.
-The strike ended on February 12, 2008, and the series resumed airing regularly, beginning with "Back to the Woods".
+The strike ended on February 12, 2008.